 - Set up CDN self-hosting using Amazon Cloudfront

-If you need to download and self-host the Optimizely snippet on your own site, Amazon Cloudfront offers an easy way to do it, via multiple AWS services working together.
-And because this approach involves setting up a webhook in Optimizely, there will be no need for you to poll for any revisions in your snippet.
+If you need to download and self-host the Optimizely Web Experimentation snippet on your own site, Amazon Cloudfront offers an easy way to do it via multiple AWS services working together.
+And because this approach involves setting up a webhook in Optimizely Web Experimentation, there will be no need for you to poll for any revisions in your snippet.

-While self-hosting with an HTTP/1 connection may eliminate an additional DNS lookup and the SSL handshake, there is no guarantee the script will begin its download earlier than if it was being downloaded directly from Optimizely.
+While self-hosting with an HTTP/1 connection may eliminate an additional DNS lookup and the SSL handshake, there is no guarantee the script will begin its download earlier than if it was being downloaded directly from Optimizely Web Experimentation.

-This article will describe how to set up a Lambda function to listen for changes in your Optimizely snippet, how to save that snippet to your S3 bucket, how to call that script from your website, and how to set up your webhook.
+This article will describe how to set up a Lambda function to listen for changes in your Optimizely Web Experimentation snippet, how to save that snippet to your S3 bucket, how to call that script from your Optimizely Web Experimentation, and how to set up your webhook.

-This article will help you sync the Optimizely snippet into an S3 bucket, and it, therefore, assumes you are using Cloudfront with an S3 origin.
+This article will help you sync the Optimizely Web Experimentation snippet into an S3 bucket, and it, therefore, assumes you are using Cloudfront with an S3 origin.

 Create a Lambda function

 The first step in the process is to create a new Lambda function.
-This function will listen for the Optimizely webhook and update your local version of the snippet.
+This function will listen for the Optimizely Web Experimentation webhook and update your local version of the snippet.